-How to get from Medellin to Bogota
+How to Get From Medellin to Bogota

 What are the 3 ways to travel from Medellin to Bogota?

-There are 3 ways to travel the 419 kilometre (260 miles) distance from Medellin to Bogota.
-You can choose between the bus, private transport and flight.
-The journey takes 1 hour 50 minutes to 11 hours 30 minutes and the quickest way is by flight.
-If you're on a budget, the cheapest option is by bus with tickets starting at 102,000 COP ($27.50).
+The journey takes between 1h 50m–9h 5m and the quickest way is by flight (1h 50m).
+If you're on a budget, the cheapest option is by bus with tickets starting at 101,000 COP ($28).

 Where to stay in Bogota?